 Distance from London: 2hour drive

 The British Motor Museum is the absolute must for car fanatics in the UK.
 It houses some of the most incredible British classic motors throughout the years.
 There are more than 300 British classic cars on display to feast your eyes on, including an impressive display from Jaguar Heritage Trust.
 There’s a lot to take in so ensure you allocate a good amount of time to be there and admire the cars as well as soak up the knowledge from the detailed guides on each one.
-There are activities for the whole family, as well as free tours available.
+There are activities for the whole family, as well as free tours of the London museum car exhibit.
 Not only that, there’s always something going on at the Gaydon site so be sure to check out what’s on via their website.